Frequently Asked Questions

 Yes!
 There is wheelchair access to the Bimah, in addition to our synagogue being compliant with disability needs.

-?
 Yes!
-During the service itself, photography and videography ispermitted as long as the personnel remain in the back of the room and are stationary.
+During the service itself, photography and videography is permitted as long as the personnel remain in the back of the room and are stationary.
 No flash photography or noisy cameras are permitted during the service.
 Also, photographers will often meet with the family and take the majority of pictures on the day of the service, an hour to 90 minutes preceding the service.
 Occasionally a family will want to have these pictures taken on another day.
 Please call the B’nei Mitzvah Coordinator, Stacey Rutstein x 210, to arrange for either of these and to confirm that the sanctuary or chapel is available and that a temple staff person will be on hand.
+All photography must be scheduled in advance.
+We do have specific rules regarding photography in on our campus and all photographers will be required to sign acknowledging receipt of these rules.

 Yes!
 One week before the reception, bring in your montage on a labeled flash drive format, .mov or .mp4 flash drive format.
 Our tech team will review the montage to be sure it is running smoothly.

-- If there is another Bar/Bat Mitzvah ceremony booked on the same date, do you have enough available parking?
+If there is another B'nei Mitzvah ceremony booked on the same date, do you have enough available parking?

 We have plenty of parking!
 In addition, we have an adjacent south lot to accommodate our parking needs.
 Our staff & security will know how to assist in guiding your guests with the parking lot locations.

-- What are ways my child can stay involved with Temple Judea after he/she becomes a Bar/Bat mitzvah?
+What are ways my child can stay involved with Temple Judea after he/she becomes a B'nei mitzvah?

-Since becoming a Bar or Bat Mitzvah signifies your child’s connection & acceptance of responsibility to their community, your child can and should continue with 7th and
+Since becoming a B'nei Mitzvah signifies your child’s connection & acceptance of responsibility to their community, your child can and should continue with 7th grade Religious School.
+Teens can also continue exploring their Jewish identity and education through our Jewish Teen Journeys program for 8-12th graders or through our Confirmation program.